Yorkshire Almanac 2026

-15 April 1985: Hervey Rhodes tells his fellow-lords how, on the abolition of the Ridings in 1974, Saddleworth was lost to Greater Manchester
+15 April 1985: Hervey Rhodes tells his fellow lords how, on the abolition of the Ridings in 1974, Saddleworth caused the invention of Greater Manchester

 House of Lords.
 1985/04/15.
 Local Government Bill.
 Hansard, Vol. 462.
 London: UK Parliament.
 Licensed under Open Parliament Licence, without modification.
 Get it: